Berlin–Wrocław railway: After World War II

 Unlike most of the lines in the Soviet zone the mainline between Berlin and Frankfurt (Oder) did not have one of its two tracks removed to provide reparations for the USSR as it was required for the transport of the reparations.
 In the 1980s the German Democratic Republic electrified the line to Oderbrücke station on the 15 kV 16.7 Hz AC system and the line is today a major axis of international traffic again.

-The Guben–Zagan (Sagan) section of the Lower Silesian-Markish line runs over the Oder-Neisse line, the post-war boundary between Germany and Poland.
+The Guben–Żagań (Sagan) section of the Lower Silesian-Markish line runs over the Oder-Neisse line, the post-war boundary between Germany and Poland.
 Passenger services were closed and not resumed until 1972, but were then closed again in 1981 because of political developments in Poland.
 In 1996, Polish State Railways began operating three pairs of passenger trains between Gubinek and Guben again.
 Patronage was very low, so that on 6 October 2002 services were terminated.
 Freight traffic was mainly channelled through other routes, and the last freight train to use the route ran in 1994.